mojaie/kiwiii/README.md

-kiwiii-client
+Kiwiii
 ================

-Kiwiii is a web-based client-server application for chemical data analysis and visualization.
+Kiwiii is a web application package for chemical data analysis and visualization.